SolaceLabs/solace-pretty-dump/README.md

 ### Regular, indent > 0

-indent = 4 in this example:
+Valid vales are between 1 and 20.
+Indent is 4 in this example:
 ```
 PrettyDump connected, and running.
 Press Ctrl-C to quit.
 ^^^^^^^^^^^^^^^^^ Start Message ^^^^^^^^^^^^^^^^^^^^^^^^^^